United States Presidential Scholars Program

 In addition to the U.S. Presidential Scholar general component, students with demonstrated excellence in career and technical education (CTE) may apply for the U.S. Presidential Scholar CTE component.
-High school seniors who are participants in a CTE program graduating between January and June of 2021 are eligible to apply.
-The chosen students will represent multiple sectors viewed as the pillars of our nation's economic growth: Healthcare, IT, Advanced Manufacturing, STEM and Transportation.
+High school seniors who are participants in a CTE program graduating between January and June of 2022 are eligible to apply.
+The chosen students will represent one of the following sectors viewed as the pillars of our nation's economic growth: Healthcare, IT, Advanced Manufacturing, STEM and Transportation.
 The Texas Commissioner of Education will nominate five CTE students to apply for the honor.
 The five nominees will then be invited to submit a full application to the U.S. Presidential Scholar Commission.

 For more information, please visit the U.S. Presidential Scholars Program and the Commission on Presidential Scholars website.

 High school seniors are eligible to apply.
 Seniors must meet the following criteria:

 - Graduate between January and June of 2022

 - Are U.S. citizens or legal permanent residents